melvidoni/resume/content/publication/2021-ropensci.md

 ## Acknowledgements

 We kindly thank Scott Chamberlain, Noam Ross and Karthik Ram, Associate Editors of rOpenSci, who enabled us to conduct this study.
 We also gratefully acknowledge the anonymous reviewers, whose insight and critique helped improve the quality of this work.
+This work is partially supported by Natural Sciences and Engineering
+Research Council of Canada RGPIN-2019-05175.